 rather than simply criticizing them

-- We will avoid stereotypes and humor that are disparaging of others
+- We will avoid stereotypes and humor that disparage people.

 - We will intervene politely when class members are being disrespectful or unfair to